Skip to main content

 Terminal window

-Why ED25519?
-It’s faster, more secure, and uses shorter keys than RSA.
-I’ve switched all my infrastructure to ED25519 and never looked back.
+ED25519 is faster, more secure, and uses shorter keys than RSA.
+I’ve switched all my infrastructure to it.

 Terminal window